javinizer/Javinizer/README.md

     Specifies to set Emby/Jellyfin actress thumbnails using the thumbnail csv.
 If 'location.thumbcsv' is not specified in the settings file, it defaults to the jvGenres.csv file in the module root. 'emby.url' and 'emby.apikey' need to be defined in the settings file.

+-EmbyUrl
+    Specifies the Emby/Jellyfin baseurl instead of using the setting 'emby.url'.

+-EmbyApiKey
+    Specifies the Emby/Jellyfin API key instead of using the setting 'emby.apikey'.

 -ReplaceAll [<SwitchParameter>]
     Specifies to replace all Emby/Jellyfin actress thumbnails regardless if they already have one.